Self-Service Data Preparation with Data Preparer

 Step 5.
 Wrangle and View Result

-Press wrangle, and Data Preparer will populate the target with an end product from the sources.
+Press wrangle, and the target is populated with an end product from the sources.

 Step 6.
 Examine and Refine

 Examine the result and how it was produced.
 If not as required, change preferences, give feedback or steer the wrangling process.